Pologue/AutoRemarkScript/README.md

 # AutoRemarkScript
-a js script can auto remark teachers in whu
+A js script can auto remark teachers in WHU.

+## Usage
+1. Install Tampermonkey
+2. Create new user script in Tampermonkey
+3. Copy codes in script.js into